pranavsaranaway/PriceCompetitionAnalysis/README.md

 # PriceCompetitionAnalysis

 A Python tool for analyzing products and their competitors on e-commerce platforms like Amazon.
-It scrapes product data, performs competitor analysis, and generates actionable insights using OpenAI GPT models.
+It scrapes product data, performs competitor analysis, and generates actionable insights using OpenAI GPT models. **We use Oxylabs to ethically scrape the data.**

 ---